Skip to content

 No. The combination of trazodone and alcohol will affect your judgment, coordination, motor skills, and reaction time more than alcohol alone.
 Some combinations may make you sleepy.
 This can impair your ability to drive or do other tasks that require focus and attention.
 You may become sedated or feel drowsy.

-Trazodone, a second-generation antidepressant, is helpful in the treatment of lasting alcohol withdrawal symptoms, such as sleep disturbances and cravings.
+Trazodone, a second-generation antidepressant, helps treat lasting alcohol withdrawal symptoms, such as sleep disturbances and cravings.
 But mixing them is not advisable and can only lead to adverse effects.

 When taking antidepressants, you should not drink alcohol at all.
-Trazodone may amplify some of the effects of alcohol, which can lead to dangerous levels of intoxication and even overdose and death.
+Trazodone may amplify some of the effects of alcohol, leading to dangerous levels of intoxication and even overdose and death.

 Is trazodone an opiate?